A special ensaymada recipe (Filipino sweet buns) you’ll love

 - In a small bowl or directly in the measuring cup, dissolve instant yeast in a ⅓ cup of lukewarm water.
 Set aside.

-- While waiting for the yeast to blossom, whisk together flour, sugar, and salt in a large mixing bowl or stand mixer.
-Next, add dissolved yeast mixture, eggs, evaporated milk, ¼ cup of melted butter, and remaining ⅓ cup of water.
-Using a dough hook or a spatula if mixing by hand, mix on low speed for about 2 minutes, then at medium speed for an additional 5 to 7 minutes until a soft sticky dough has formed.
-Remember, the dough should be soft and sticky, do not over knead this dough.
+- While waiting for the yeast to activate, whisk together flour, sugar, and salt in a large mixing bowl or stand mixer.
+Next, add the dissolved yeast mixture, eggs, evaporated milk, ¼ cup of melted butter, and the remaining ⅓ cup of water.
+Using a dough hook (or a spatula if mixing by hand), and mix on low speed for about 2 minutes, then at medium speed for an additional 5 to 7 minutes until a soft sticky dough has formed.
+Remember, the dough should be soft and sticky; don't over-knead this dough.
 Transfer dough into a greased bowl and cover with plastic wrap or a clean kitchen towel.
 Allow dough to rest for 15 minutes.

 - In the meantime, line a baking sheet with parchment paper or prepare ensaymada molds.

-- Now time to shape the ensaymadas.
+- Now it's time to shape the ensaymadas.
 In a small bowl, melt ¼ cup of butter and set aside.
-On a floured surface or mat, roll out or using the palms of your hands, flatten each piece of dough into a rectangle.
-Dust your hands with flour to help prevent dough from sticking to your fingers.
+On a floured surface or mat, roll out or use the palms of your hands to flatten each piece of dough into a rectangle.
+Dust your hands with flour to help prevent the dough from sticking to your fingers.
 Brush a little melted butter over the top of the dough.
-Roll dough into a long log, pinch ends together to seal.
-Then turn dough seam side down or seam side facing inwards, in the direction where you’ll start twirling.
+Roll the dough into a long log, pinching the ends together for a seal.
+Then turn the dough seam side down or seam side facing inwards, in the direction where you’ll start twirling.
 Gently start rolling or twirling the dough inwards into a swirl or a roll.
 Place it back onto the lined pan.
-Loosely cover buns with plastic wrap or a clean kitchen towel and let it rise until it doubles in size, about 1½ hour.
+Loosely cover buns with plastic wrap or a clean kitchen towel and let it rise until it doubles in size (about 1½ hour).

 - Preheat oven to 325ºF.
-Bake rolls for 15 to 17 minutes, until lightly golden.
+Remove the covering and bake the rolls for 15 to 17 minutes, until lightly golden.
 Allow rolls to cool for 30 minutes to an hour before topping with creamed butter and sugar.

-- Now time to top, brush or spread the creamed butter using a butter knife over the top of the buns.
-Then, sprinkle sugar over butter or dip the buttered top straight into a bowl of sugar, shake off excess and it’s ready to eat!!
+- Now it's time to top, brush, or spread the creamed butter over the top of the buns, using a butter knife.
+Then, sprinkle sugar over the butter or dip the buttered top straight into a bowl of sugar, shake off the excess, and it’s ready to eat!!
 Best served at room temperature with a hot cup of coffee.
-Enjoy.
+Enjoy!

-This ensaymada recipe involves a tedious process in that you have to prepare the dough and be ready to have complete ingredients.
+This ensaymada recipe involves a bit more tedious process since you have to prepare the dough and have the complete ingredients ready.

 - Combine yeast and milk first into a bowl and wait for it to activate.
 You can always acquire yeast from your neighborhood bakery (if they also sell) or from the supermarket.